 The leading role of Hong Kong is important for many other reasons, for example, the spread of the Chinese currency in the world.

-With the pandemic, the desire of Chinese operators to invest or to move to Hong Kong for business purposes has slow down but this trend is expected to boom with the end of restrictions and the crisis in 2021.
+With the pandemic, the desire of Chinese operators to invest or to move to Hong Kong for business purposes has slowed down but this trend is expected to boom with the end of restrictions and the crisis in 2021.

 #5 China is no longer the factory of the world (or at least going in that direction)

 Always the holder of the title of “factory of the world” for its hunger as an exporter of large quantities of all kinds of goods, but now China changes direction.
 China is increasingly aiming for quality rather than quantity and the improvement of services.
-The country has had a very clear role as an exporter but is now accelatating its production path destined to satisfy domestic demand.
+The country has had a very clear role as an exporter but is now accelerating its production path destined to satisfy domestic demand.
 The new needs of the market have changed the destination of their goods, aimed inwards.

 On the other hand, with the new international treaties and the desire to have an increasingly prominent role in foreign markets, trade between China and other countries is improving.
 In fact, more and more Chinese entrepreneurs, instead of producing or investing in their own country, make investments abroad and build factories in other countries (Vietnam, India, Africa, Mexico, Brazil, Turkey, and Poland).